Chaitanya1724/SDLC/README.md

 This project demonstrates the integration of generative AI (IBM Watsonx / Granite) into a modern SDLC toolchain using FastAPI and Streamlit.

+# Modules Covered in the Code:
+The SmartSDLC will cover automation in these stages:

+Requirement Analysis – Convert user stories to structured requirements.

+Design Suggestion – Generate UML design ideas.

+Code Generation – Auto-generate code templates.

+Testing – Generate test cases based on code.

+Deployment – Optional integration with CI/CD tools (can be simulated).

+Documentation – Auto-generate developer/user documentation

 ## Project Structure

 - `backend/` – FastAPI backend to handle routing and AI integration.